CentralLabFacilities/simple_robot_gaze/README.md

     $prefix/robotgaze/set/gaze

-# The connection to High Level Control Server should be established via ROS or RSB?
-main_control_middleware:
-  - ROS

 # ROS remote control support is enabled by default, if you wish to control Gaze remotely via
 # RSB set this to "1"
 enable_rsb_remote_control: